dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ### Fighting Bias

 I attempted to prevent [Bias](https://towardsdatascience.com/a-quickstart-guide-to-uprooting-model-bias-f4465c8e84bc) by stratifying my training data and by using nested cross stratified split validation to prune biased trials.
-I plan to go a step further by bootstrapping and implementing imbalenced learn libraries.
+I plan to go a step further by bootstrapping and implementing imbalanced learning libraries.
 I evaluate model bias that still occurred with [SHap](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) and [Lime](https://github.com/marcotcr/lime), enriching our understanding of the model's predictive behavior.
 Below, you'll find a SHap chart for the putting model's LGBMRegressor.

 #### Key Insight
 * Super surprised to see "Distance to Edge" matters more than "Distance to Pin" for putting, curious if this would be the case if I had a larger dataset